Ja1zinh0/Snake-GameV2/README.md

 # Snake-GameV2

-**Recreating my snake game using the correct library to fix some bugs.**
+**Recreating my snake game using the correct library to fix some bugs and make it better.**
 **The main goal now is to use this game to apply reinforced learning to teach an AI how to play the game autonomously.**

 ## How to Play